adrianb13/MERN-Lakers/README.md

 --If you want a new folder-- (do not include <> in any of the following) This creates a new folder: mkdir Then move into the new folder: cd Then clone folder: git clone git@github.com:adrianb13/ReactRedux-Lakers.git

---Using existing folder-- Then clone folder: git clone git@github.com:adrianb13/ReactRedux-Lakers.git
+--Using existing folder-- Then clone folder: git clone git@github.com:adrianb13/MERN-Lakers.git

 This process will copy the repo to your designated folder you are currently in.

-Once complete move into the repo that was created: cd ReactRedux-Lakers.
+Once complete move into the repo that was created: cd MERN-Lakers.
 Once in the folder, you need to install the dependencies: npm install

 If any dependencies need updating, you can update using: npm audit fix